I don’t know if a course I want to take will transfer.

 If the course you are planning to take is not listed on the LSA Transfer Equivalencies web page, it doesn't mean that it won't transfer, it means that the U-M has never evaluated that particular course before.
 You will need to have the course evaluated by the Credit Evaluators.
 Follow the instructions on the Office of Undergraduate Admission's Out-of-Residency Credit Evaluation web form to submit your course information for pre-evaluation.

 Occasionally, a course that sounds like it is a sociology courses is evaluated by the Credit Evaluators as "Interdepartmental Social Science" credit, or INTERSS.
-Click here for more information about how to find out if courses evaluated in this way can count toward a sociology concentration.
+Click here for more information about how to find out if courses evaluated in this way can count toward a sociology major.

 If you want to know for sure that the course will transfer before you enroll and begin attending the class meetings, follow these procedures well in advance of the semester in which you wish to enroll (i.e. the semester prior).
 Some decisions may take up to 90 days.